ycrc/ycrc.github.io/docs/clusters-at-yale/guides/jupyter.md

 #### Windows

-On a windows machine, we recommend you use MobaXterm.
+On a Windows machine, we recommend you use MobaXterm.
 See our guide on [connecting with MobaXterm](/clusters-at-yale/access) for instructions on how to get set up.
 You will need to take a look at your job's log file to get the details you need.
 Then start MobaXterm:

 1. Under Tools choose "MobaSSHTunnel (port forwarding)".
 1. Click the "New SSH Tunnel" button.